 We want to teach them that they can’t and won’t please everyone all the time, and that’s actually a very good thing.

-It's hard this balance of living in community and living authentically as an individual as well, but I want to teach my children to not simply live for the applause of others.
+It isn't easy to balance of life in community and living authentically as an individual, but I want to teach my children to not simply live for the applause of others.

 Culture is not static.